Bachelor of Social Work (B.S.W.)

 What can you do with a social work degree from UAA?

-Social workers provide prevention and intervention services for people, groups and
+Social workers provide prevention and intervention services for people, groups, organizations

-communities in need, while building diverse and inclusive populations and environments.
+and communities in need, while enhancing the well-being of diverse populations and

 Social work graduate programs